What do you do once you’ve reached a financial agreement with your ex?

 The lawyer will then go away and draft, this might take them a few weeks as it’s their job to make sure everything is binding, enforceable, clear and concise.
 You will both then have the opportunity to review these documents, the lawyer will ask you to confirm that their understanding is correct and to confirm that all the information they’ve put in your documents is accurate.
 If you have both engaged lawyers, this is the time where the documents will go to the second lawyer for them to review.

 A good family lawyer will take instructions from a client that they’ve reached agreement amicably, seriously.
 Two people that have reached agreement have worked incredibly hard to do so even if they did so quickly or without the help of lawyers, so a family lawyer shouldn’t try to interfere with that unnecessarily.
-Most importantly, engaging a lawyer upon you reaching agreement, to help you make things official, doesn’t mean that it has to create conflict.
+Most importantly, engaging a lawyer upon you reaching agreement with your financial matters, to help you make things official, doesn’t mean that it has to create conflict.